 There are benefits to using the compiler to convert the source code into bytecode.
 If no compiler is used, then the interpreter will work directly on the source code by translating it line by line into machine code.
 The disadvantage of doing this is that some processes have to be applied for translating each line of source code into machine code, and such processes will be repeated for each line.
-For example, syntax analysis will be applied on each line independently from the other lines, and thus the interpreter takes a lot of time to translate the code.
-The compiler solves this issue as it is able to process all of the code at once, and thus syntax analysis will be applied only once rather than being applied to each line of code.
-The generated bytecode from the compiler will be interpreted easily.
+For example, syntax analysis will be applied to each line independently from the other lines, and thus the interpreter takes a lot of time to translate the code.
+The compiler solves this issue as it is able to process all of the code at once, and thus syntax analysis will be applied only once rather than to each line of code.
+The generated bytecode from the compiler will thus be interpreted easily.
 Note that compiling the entire source code might not be helpful in some cases, and we'll see a clear example of this when discussing PyPy.

 After the bytecode is generated, it is executed by the interpreter running in the virtual machine.
-The virtual environment is beneficial as it isolates the CPython bytecode from the machine, and thus makes Python cross-platform.
+The virtual environment is beneficial, as it isolates the CPython bytecode from the machine, and thus makes Python cross-platform.

 Unfortunately, just using a compiler to generate the bytecode is not enough to speed up the execution of CPython.
 The interpreter works by translating the code, each time it is executed, into machine code.
 Thus, if a line

 X seconds to be executed, then executing it 10 times will have a cost of

 X*10 seconds.
 For long-running operations, this is too costly in its execution time.

 Based on the drawbacks of CPython, let's now take a look at PyPy.

 Introduction to PyPy and its Features